tomkim825/Project2/README.md

         2. Npm i express
         3. Npm i mysql2
         4. Npm i sequelize
-        5. Npm i dropzone
+        5. Npm i ejs
         6. Npm i firebase
+        7. Npm i multer

 ## How to use
-The user of the app has two options.
-They can post a blog of their experiences by typing into an input forn in which they have the option to uplaod an audio,video or picture relating to their story.
-If the user opts to do research, they will have a search function where they can type a particular category to see if there is a match to what they are seeking.
+The user of the Anotoki app has two options.
+They can post a blog of their experiences by typing into an input forn in which they have the option to uplaod an audio, video, or picture relating to their story.
+Second, if the user opts to do research, they will have a search function where they can type a particular category to see if there is a match to what they are seeking with teh additional feature of pulling up images formt he same category.

 #### Features:

         1. Intuitive Interface
-        2. Drop Feature for media
+        2. Attach feature for media
         3. Search Category
         4. Archival Database